-+Terry Pratchett was one of the most popular an beloved authors of my generation, I grew up with his books in many ways.
-I read the colour of magic way back in 1984 just because the cover appealed to me as I was browsing the sfi section of my local WH smiths.
-I flicked through a few pages, found i was laughing in a book shop, and thought what the hell.
++Terry Pratchett was one of the most popular beloved authors of my generation, I grew up with his books in many ways.
+I read the colour of magic way back in 1984 just because the cover appealed to me as I was browsing the Sci-fi section of my local WH Smiths.
+I flicked through a few pages, found I was laughing in a bookshop and thought what the hell.
 At the time it was one of only two Terry Pratchett books on the shelves.
-Fast forward a few years and the book shelves of my house, (of which there are many) are full of Discworld novels.
-Forty one of them in fact, and it doesn’t stop there.
-I have copies of just about everything he has written and importantly I also have copies of lots of books he inspired me to read.
-If not for Terry I would not have read Good Omens, reading that lead me to read Neil Gaimen, of which there are many books on my shelves, but equally the Robert Rankin’s, the Tom Holt’s, and a lot of others.
-In short Terry began my love affair with reading, I liked to read before Terry Pratchett.
+Fast forward a few years and the bookshelves of my house, (of which there are many) are full of Discworld novels.
+Forty-one of them in fact, and it doesn’t stop there.
+I have copies of just about everything he has written, and importantly I also have copies of lots of books he inspired me to read.
+If not for Terry I would not have read Good Omens, reading that lead me to read Neil Gaiman, of which there are many books on my shelves, but equally the Robert Rankin’s, the Tom Holt’s, and a lot of others.
+In short, Terry began my love affair with reading, I liked to read before Terry Pratchett.
 I Love to read because of him.

-I have also read the discworld based science books, which has lead to me reading more complex science books and expanding my knowledge of the universe and physics, because of Terry Pratchet
+I have also read the Discworld based science books, which has lead to me reading more complex science books and expanding my knowledge of the universe and physics, because of Terry Pratchett

 Terry as probably anyone reading this will know, died this year.

-I cried when I hear, genuinely broke down a little, and was in grief for a man I had never met who I knew was dying a lot time before he did and who I had a connection with only because of his writing.
-I rang my fiancée to tell her the news, and cried again down the phone.
+I cried when I hear, genuinely broke down a little, and was in grief for a man I had never met who I knew was dying a long time before he did and who I had a connection with only because of his writing.
+I rang my fiancée to tell her the news and cried again down the phone.

-These two points are what annoyed me, the first because the writer says he has never read a Terry Pratchett novel.
-If he has never read them how can he make a judgement as to there worth. these books have sold millions, brought joy to millions, been read by millions.
-Yet Mr Jones believes he can judge there worth without ever reading a word.
-I have read the classics, or my fair share of them.
+These two points are what annoyed me, the first because the writer says he has never read a Terry Pratchett book.
+If he has never read them how can he make a judgement as to their worth?
+These books have sold millions, brought joy to millions, been read by millions.
+Yet Mr Jones believes he can judge their worth without ever reading a word.
+I have read the classics or my fair share of them.
 If I say Wuthering Heights is a sublime work of fiction, I do so from the position of having read Emily Bronte.
-If I say 1984 can and does teach you much about the world and while the nightmarish vision of Orwell is genius, I do so having read Orwell.
+If I say 1984 can and does teach you much about the world, and while the nightmarish vision of Orwell is a genius, I do so having read Orwell.
 Just as if I say 20’000 leagues under the sea is a nautical travel log about fish and best skim read, I do so having read Verne.

-If you have not read the books of Terry Pratchett then your opinion has no weight as to there worth.
-You may not like them, you may not wish to read them, but at the same time you can not claim they are rubbish till you have done so.
+If you have not read the books of Terry Pratchett, then your opinion has no weight as to their worth.
+You may not like them, you may not wish to read them, but at the same time, you can not claim they are rubbish till you have done so.